 - Click on the File menu.
 Then click on Backup.

 - In the Backup, the Tree window that appears checks the boxes for Media files and Historical events.
 If your tree is linked with Ancestry.com, you will also be able to check the Allow restored file to resume syncing.

 - Then click on Backup.

 - Once it is backed up, confirm the backing up by clicking on OK.

 Safely Store Your File

-Storing your tree files on an external media like external storage device (flash drive, disc, or on another pc) is important.
-There is always a possibility of your computer’s hard drive crash.
-You should always protect your family history by storing the copies of your tree outside your computer on a regular basis.
+Storing your tree files on an external media like an external storage device (flash drive, disc, or on another PC) is essential.
+There is always a possibility of your computer’s hard drive crashing.
+You should always protect your family history by storing copies of your tree outside your computer on a regular basis.

 Tree Vault Cloud Backup

 You can also use the latest feature – Tree Vault.
-The new feature helps you to back up your tree file on the cloud and you can restore the file in any event of mishap.
-Other options to back up the file is to store it on any cloud storage sever such as Dropbox or other similar service.
+The new feature helps you to back up your tree file on the cloud, and you can restore the file in any event of mishap.
+Another option to back up the file is to store it on any cloud storage server such as Dropbox or other similar services.

 Ancestry tree as a full backup